 I conjectured as much in advance of learning this detail and wondered if Slimane showed the initial Saint-Laurent-for-Celine collection as a decoy to derail the public perception.
 To wipe the slate clean of the purported heritage Phoebe Philo built as a way to level set and give a fair chance to the brand identity he planned to institute.
 I wondered if the first collection was actually a palate cleanser?
 We use bland crackers between sips of different wines so as to give the contrasting notes a fair chance to be evaluated.
 Why wouldn’t we do this with our clothes?

-And that’s when I realized, on otherwise plane, that I’m not a maximalist becoming a minimalist, as I have been speculating for the greater portion of a year and imposing on you as I try to work through it, I’m just living inside a holding pattern.
+And that’s when I realized that I’m not a maximalist becoming a minimalist, as I have been speculating for the greater portion of a year and imposing on you as I try to work through it, I’m just living inside a holding pattern.
 A palate cleanse — an in-between phase where my style is changing, but has not changed yet.

 This is important information, people, because here all these months I have thought that I am coming into a uniform — that my becoming a mother and turning 30 has totally changed me.
 That I no longer need clothes to speak for me because I can do it for myself, thank you very much.
 But underneath all this feigned self-empowerment has been an inkling of imposter syndrome, a nagging inner voice begging to answer the question: Do you really believe all of that?

 Don’t get me wrong, I am definitely changing.
 Present tense.
 In progress.
 But I haven’t actually changed yet.
 I’m inside the cocoon — no longer a caterpillar, not quite a butterfly.
 Oooooh, is this what Britney Spears meant?